Australia Telescope National Facility

-An Australian radio astronomy facility opened in 1988.
-It consists of eight radio telescopes at three separate sites in New South Wales and is designed to use the aperture synthesis technique of mapping astronomical sources.
+The Australia Telescope National Facility (ATNF) is an Australian radio astronomy facility opened in 1988.
+It is operated by CSIRO.
+ATNF consists of eight radio telescopes at three separate sites in New South Wales and is designed to use the aperture synthesis technique of mapping astronomical sources.

 The Australia Telescope Compact Array (ATCA), located at the Paul Wild Observatory at Culgoora near Narrabri, consists of six antennas, each 22 meters (72 feet) in diameter.
-Five can be moved along a common east-west track, 3 km (2 miles) long.
-The sixth is on its own track a further 3 km to the west.
+Five can be moved along a common east-west track, 3 kilometers (2 miles) long.
+The sixth is on its own track a further 3 kilometers to the west.

 A notable feature of the Australia Telescope is the particularly large range of wavelengths at which it can observe.
 This facility makes it possible to map the emission from interstellar molecules of spectral lines in the radio region of the spectrum.